 PASS PROGRAM SCHOLARSHIP GUIDELINES

-The purpose of the PASS Program Scholarship is to provide tuition assistance for minority, economically disadvantaged, or at-risk medical students who wish to attend our live, USMLE/COMLEX review program in Champaign, IL.
+The purpose of the PASS Program Scholarship is to provide tuition assistance for minority, economically disadvantaged, or at-risk medical students who wish to attend our live, USMLE/COMLEX review program in Urbana, IL.

-Recipients will receive a credit in the amount of tuition for an 8-week live lecture program (value of $5900.00).
-Student is responsible for housing, either in the PASS Program off-site facilities or at another location of their choice, and travel.
-Tutoring is included in the cost of the program, but students may purchase additional tutoring at their own cost if they wish.
+Recipients will receive a credit in the amount of tuition for an 8-week live lecture program (value of $4999.00).
+Student is responsible for housing costs, either in the PASS Program off-site facilities or at another location of their choice, and travel costs.
+Tutoring is included in the scholarship award, but students may purchase additional tutoring at their own cost if they wish.

 Applications are accepted on a rolling basis, but must be completed in their entirety approximately 30 days prior to the start of the program you wish to attend.
 No off-cycle application will be accepted for scholarship purposes.
 Two scholarships will be granted for each scheduled course start date.